debray/consumer-lossaversion/README.md

 Pre-processing:
 DailySales.R - collect aggregated statistics by day of total quantity, price and discounts.

+ Create_ExperienceEffect_Subsets.R - divide the dataset into groups of customers.
+The top "frac" e.g. 0.25 of consumers by total sales vs the bottom 0.75.

 Helper functions:
 SetVariables.R

 Sku_Basket.R

 Sku_Correlations.R

 Graphing functions:
 plotDaiySales.R - plot daily sales data for two SKUs between start and end days.

-Sku_Demand.R - plot by SKU of demand level, price and discount Sku_Temporal.R - plot of demand, price and discount averaged at each point over a "smoothing window".
+Sku_Demand.R - plot by SKU of demand level, price and discount

+Sku_Temporal.R - plot of demand, price and discount averaged at each point over a "smoothing window".

 Misc: